- BALLET & TAP INSTRUCTOR -

 Lindsey was hired on as a guest performer with Masterworks Performing Arts Festival for 2 years, performing in Swan Lake, as well as leading roles in many new works.

-Lindsey is currently in her eighth year as a company dancer with the Anastasis Ballet Company.
+Lindsey joined as a Company dancer with Anastasis Ballet Company in 2011.
 During her time with the company, she has performed leading roles in Handel's Messiah Ballet, The Prayer, Testimony, PRISM & The Cobbler's Gift.
-Lindsey also joined the company on their August 2013 tour to Colorado to benefit an orphanage in Uganda.
+Lindsey also traveled with the company on their August 2013 tour to Colorado, performing in a benefit concert for an orphanage in Uganda.

 With 15+ years of teaching experience, Lindsey has had extensive experience working with students as young as 3 years old to adult.
 Lindsey hopes her teaching allows her students to see their great worth and to gain a love and passion for dance, just as her instructors did for her.